lviffy/Razorpay-Agent/README.md

 ```

 ### 5-Way Linked Cross-System Identifiers
-Any entity (merchant, buyer, auditor, or regulator) can query any of the 5 keys linked in every audit block:
+Any entity (merchant, buyer, auditor, or regulator) can query any of the 5 cross-referenced keys:

 ```
 ┌───────────────────────────────────┐         ┌───────────────────────────────────┐